Imagine the Sherwin-Williams paint chart in flowers - reds of varying intensities, pinks, and whites, then purples, yellows, oranges.

 With a panel of six judges, blue ribbons are awarded in numerous sections.
 From them, Best-in-Class honors are bestowed, and then the best of those are selected for such trophies as Best Evergreen Azalea, Best Rhododendron Hybrid, Best Species, and of course Best in Show.

 Chairman of the competition is Michael Martin Mills.
 Contact him in April before the show to get a brochure of rules and entry tags for advance completion.
-The show is typically open to the public from noon until 4 p.m.
+The show is typically open to the public from 1 p.m. until 5 p.m.

-The recent competition was on Saturday, May 12, 2012 at the Morris Arboretum.
-(In odd numbered years, our sister chapter, the Valley Forge Chapter, presents a similar competition. )
+The twenty-fourth annual and eighth joint GP/VF flower show competition will be on Saturday, May 7, 2016 at the Morris Arboretum by the Greater Philadelphia Chapter.
+(In odd numbered years, the sister chapter, the Valley Forge Chapter, presents a similar competition. )